 Week 8 -- Intro to 3D concepts

-2D system inside 3D space
+back to syllabus2D system inside 3D space

 Here's an example that pulls together our discussion of visualizing 2D arrays from last week with this week's exploration of 3D transformations.
 Like in the game of life, each cell is a rectangle.
 However, each cell moves and rotates using translate and rotateY.
 Note the use of push() and pop() to draw each element with rotation around its center point.
 Push() and pop() are also used to translate each column along the z axis.